We have advice for anyone having their boat examined concerning the precautions related to COVID-19

 Who’s behind it?

-It is owned by the Canal & River Trust and the Environment Agency and supported by many other navigation and harbour authorities - read more on the About Us page
+Boat Safety Scheme Limited is a not-for-profit company limited by guarantee and supported by the Canal & River Trust and the Environment Agency, Broads Authority and many other navigation and harbour authorities - read more on the About Us page

 Isn’t it just more bureaucracy to deal with?